rundeck/rundeck/docs/en/manual/06-commands.md

 % Alex Honor; Greg Schueler
 % January 30, 2014

+A _command_ is a single executable string executed on a Node.
+Rundeck invokes commands on nodes via a *node executor* which evaluates the command string and executes it.
+Node executors evaluate the command string in a data context containing information about the Node resource.
+Command strings can reference this data and thus avoid hard coding node or environment specific values.

 The Rundeck graphical console provides the ability to execute commands to a set of filtered Node resources.